Bund yields on track for biggest weekly rise in 2015

 morale there at its highest in nearly a year.

-0.16 percent.
-In the week they have risen 8 bps, the biggest
+the day at 0.16 percent.
+In the week they have risen 8 bps, the

 "This week's rise has been driven by developments in